davidrhoden/davidrhoden-basic-netlify/timeline/hi-balls/hi-balls-silkscreen-sleeve.md

 ---
 title: We attempted to silkscreen the Hi-Balls record sleeve.
 date: 1996-08-27T03:00:00.000Z
-summary: We tried making the Hi-Balls 7" with a rudimentary silkscreen apparatus.
-(A Speedball kit.)
-It didn't work out.
 excerpt: We tried making the Hi-Balls 7" with a rudimentary silkscreen apparatus.
 (A Speedball kit.)
 It didn't work out.
 category: rock
 image: /static/img/rock/hi-balls/hi-balls-silkscreen-front-1996.jpg